hypar-io/Elements/README.md

 # Hypar SDK
 [![Build Status](https://travis-ci.org/hypar-io/sdk.svg?branch=master)](https://travis-ci.org/hypar-io/sdk)

-The Hypar SDK is a library for creating functions that execute on Hypar.
-A function is a piece of code that is executed in the cloud to build stuff.
-That stuff can be 3D geometry, which we store as glTF files, or data which we serialize to JSON and store in a document database.
-You create the function logic and publish the function to Hypar, then we execute it for you and store the results.
-The Hypar SDK provides object types that are useful for generating the built environment.
+The Hypar SDK is a library for creating generators that execute on Hypar.
+A generator is a piece of code that is executed in the cloud to build stuff.
+The Hypar SDK contains types for a variety of building elements.
+You author the generator logic and publish the generator to Hypar, then we execute it for you and store the results.

-You can see some functions written using the Hypar SDK running on [Hypar Explore](https://explore.hypar.io/functions).
+You can see some generators written using the Hypar SDK running on [Hypar](https://hypar.io/functions).

 # Install
 The Hypar SDK is available as a [nuget package](https://www.nuget.org/packages/HyparSDK).